Introducing Mansfield Montessori

 The Montessori Method became the doorway to accomplish her dream.

-An excellent school may be founded by a single individual but is never built by alone.
+An excellent school may be founded by a single individual but is never built by one person.
 Doing so requires an army of amazing teachers with a shared vision for children.
-Mansfield Montessori is blessed with the kind of staff who’ve served in educational preschool for years and have worked with Ms. Arnold for fifteen-to-thirty years.
+Mansfield Montessori is blessed with a staff who have served in educational preschool for years and have worked with Ms. Arnold for fifteen-to-thirty years.
 Each believes in the Montessori philosophy and that the best education begins with love and respect.

 What is the Montessori method?

 Maria Montessori developed what came to be known as the Montessori Method in the late 1800’s.
 The first woman to ever complete medical school, Montessori found herself drawn to educating children and creating a method of teaching that fostered the individual child.
 While working with children with disabilities, she developed materials and methods that proved children with disabilities could learn.
 Soon, she became known as the educator who could accomplish miracles among children with unique challenges.
 After that, she began introducing methods and sensory materials to children without any special challenges and realized, after intense observation, that her method was universal.
 She concluded that children (especially those under three and a half) preferred order: having a chance to keep things in order; doing real life work; using real life objects rather than toys; working in a quiet setting and often time in a quiet setting; learning and practicing socially acceptable behaviors; being able to self–correct their own mistakes; as well as being independent and doing tasks for themselves and the freedom to choose their own work.